 I know a little about this topic because I was responsible for building the Siebel Systems partnering program.
 Over 4 years, we grew from our first partner (Andersen Consulting/Accenture) to more than 750 partners — consisting of systems integrators, hardware companies, software companies and others.
 These weren’t “resellers”.
-These partners jointly went to market with us via events, email campaigns, advertising, and sales calls – we sold our products/solutions and they sold theirs.
-Over time much of our partners' lead generation and revenue was dependent upon Siebel Systems.
+These partners jointly went to market with us via events, email campaigns, advertising, and sales calls – we worked together but we sold our products/solutions and they sold theirs.
+Over time, much of Siebel's partners' lead generation and revenue was dependent upon Siebel Systems.

-Unfortunately, I find most start-ups and even larger companies pay “lip service” to their partner programs.
-They hire a few people, put them under the Sales, Marketing, or Products organizations and expect them to work with dozens/hundreds of companies.
-Then they wonder why their programs produce very little.
-If you want to learn what made the Siebel Alliance Program successful, there is a Harvard Business School case study on it.
-I encourage you to get a copy as it provides a prescriptive, detailed overview of how we built and staffed the program.
+Unfortunately, I find most start ups and even larger companies pay “lip service” to their partner programs.
+They hire a few people, put them under the Sales, Marketing, or Products organizations, and expect them to work with dozens/hundreds of companies.
+Then they wonder why their programs produce very little in terms of tangible results.
+If you want to learn what made the Siebel Alliance Program successful, there is a Harvard Business Schoool case study on it.
+I encourage you to download a copy as it provides a prescriptive, detailed overview of how we built and staffed the program.

-- If you don’t already have a strategy/roadmap for how you will get from where you currently are to be a Platform, I encourage you and your team to create one — and make partners and the partnering process a key element of that strategy.
+- If you don’t already have a strategy/roadmap/plan for how you will get from where you currently are to become a Platform, I encourage you and your team to create one — and make partners and the partnering process a key element of that strategy.
 You will substantially increase the likelihood of your success and use far less capital in the process.